The-AI-Alliance/open-trusted-data-initiative/GITHUB_PAGES.md

 This section documents the one-time settings changes we did to [configure publication of our GitHub Pages](https://docs.github.com/en/enterprise-server@3.1/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
 We changed the desired branch to use, `latest`, rather than the default `main` branch, and we specified the directory for the website pages, `docs`.
 This only needs to be done if and when the branch or directory location is changed.

-In the repo's _Settings > GitHub Pages_ section, set the branch to be `latest` and the folder to be `/docs`.
-The reason for using `latest` rather than `main`, is to allow small changes to be made without affecting what is published until we decide to publish an update.
+In the repo's [_Settings > Pages_ section](https://github.com/The-AI-Alliance/open-trusted-data-initiative/settings/pages), set the branch to be `latest` and the folder to be `/docs`.
+The reason for using `latest` rather than `main`, is to allow small change PRs to be made without affecting what is published until we decide to publish an update.